This slide show illustrates the Global Links process. Click the photo to move through the slides.

 A vibrant community of more than 2,000 volunteers to sort and pack materials at our headquarters in Pittsburgh.

-Volunteers of all ages and abilities work to sort supplies by size and type, and check expiration dates before packing everything into boxes for delivery.
+Volunteers of all ages and abilities work to sort supplies by size and type, and check expiration dates before packing them into boxes for delivery.

 Materials are cleaned and, if necessary, given a fresh coat of paint.